Your on-campus dental clinic in Athens, GA

 Yes.
 We require 24 hours notice by phone, in person or in writing to avoid a charge for missed appointments.

-The University Health Center does provide direct billing to dental insurance companies.
-Additionally, we encourage you to call your individual insurance carrier to inquire about coverage for dental services and any stipulations to ensure timely payment.
+The University Health Center provides direct billing to dental insurance companies.
+We encourage you to call your individual insurance carrier to inquire about coverage for dental services and any stipulations to ensure timely payment.
 However, please note that the Dental Clinic is not “in-network” with any dental insurance plan, including Delta Dental.
-That said, our pricing is reasonable, and we are happy to file your insurance.
-Furthermore, the United Healthcare student health insurance plan does not cover most dental care, as it is primarily a catastrophic policy that only covers damage to sound natural teeth due to accidents.
+Our pricing is reasonable, and we are happy to file your insurance.
+The United Healthcare student health insurance plan does not cover most dental care, as it is primarily a catastrophic policy that only covers damage to sound natural teeth due to accidents.

 For most patients, we generally recommend an examination and cleaning every 6 months.
-However, some patients may require more or less frequent visits, depending on each individual’s oral health.
-Additionally, we tailor our recommendations to suit your specific needs and ensure optimal care.
+Some patients may require more or less frequent visits, depending on each individual’s oral health.
+We tailor our recommendations to suit your specific needs and to ensure optimal care.

 The actual etiology, or cause, of mouth ulcers is unknown.
-However, in most cases, stress, illness, or trauma is usually involved.
-Additionally, they typically last for approximately 7-10 days.
+In most cases, stress, illness, or trauma is usually involved.
+Mouth ulcers typically last for approximately 7-10 days.
 While you can use creams, ointments, and other treatments to help manage the symptoms, ulcers generally need to run their course.

 The bleaching process is an at-home treatment.
-Initially, impressions of your teeth are taken, and custom bleaching trays are fabricated for you to use at home.
-Additionally, bleaching refill kits are available at a reduced fee, provided you have previously made bleaching trays for the refill kits.
-Moreover, research indicates that the most effective and longest-lasting method of teeth whitening involves using custom-fitted trays made by your dentist.
+We begin by taking impressions of your teeth, and custom bleaching trays are fabricated for you to use at home.
+Bleaching refill kits are available at a reduced fee, provided you have previously made bleaching trays for the refill kits.
+Research indicates that the most effective and longest-lasting method of teeth whitening involves using custom-fitted trays made by your dentist.

 To prevent acute problems such as infections and dental caries, and to rule out any pathology associated with impacted wisdom teeth, it is important to address these issues proactively.
-Rarely is there enough room for wisdom teeth (third molars) to fully erupt and function properly in the oral cavity.
-Often, they partially erupt and become very difficult to brush and floss, which can lead to decay, gum irritation, and infection.
-Additionally, other potential problems include the formation of cysts or tumors related to impacted wisdom teeth.
-Therefore, a dental exam and a full-mouth x-ray (panorex) are recommended to thoroughly evaluate each patient’s condition.
+There is rarely enough room for wisdom teeth (third molars) to fully erupt and function properly in the oral cavity.
+Often they partially erupt and become very difficult to brush and floss, which can lead to decay, gum irritation, and infection.
+Other potential problems include the formation of cysts or tumors related to impacted wisdom teeth.
+We recommend a dental exam and a full-mouth x-ray (panorex) to thoroughly evaluate each patient’s condition.

 Hours